Skip to main content

 Coefficient of Performance (COP)

-The Coefficient of Performance (COP) is a measure of the efficiency of a refrigeration system, defined as the ratio of heat removed from the refrigerated space to the work input.
-A higher COP indicates a more efficient refrigerator.
-In this case, a COP of 2.25 means that for every unit of work (energy) input, the refrigerator removes 2.25 units of heat from its interior.
+The Coefficient of Performance (COP) is a measure of a refrigerator's efficiency, defined as the ratio of heat removed from the refrigerated space to the work input.
+In this problem, the COP is 2.25, meaning for every unit of energy consumed, 2.25 units of heat are removed from the refrigerator's interior.

 Recommended video: